ArduousCord/PowerShell/README.md

 RestartWindows - Restart command

-BulkEmailList - Script that broadcast messages to a mass mailing list on Microsoft Exchange online
+BulkEmailList - Script that broadcasts e-mail messages to a mass mailing list on Microsoft Exchange online